 Schools should note that there may be an additional risk of infection in environments where you or others are singing, chanting, playing wind or brass instruments or shouting.
 This applies even if individuals are at a distance.
-Schools should consider how to reduce the reviewed in order to maximise the distance and face-to-face contact between staff and pupils.
+Schools should consider how to reduce the risk, particularly when pupils are playing instruments or singing in small groups such as in music lessons by, for example, physical distancing and playing outside

-The priorities for young children at this time are resocialisation into newstyle school routines; speaking and listening, and regaining momentum in particular with reading.
+The priorities for young children at this time are resocialisation into newstyle school routines: speaking and listening, and regaining momentum in particular with reading.
 Every child's experience at home will vary and needs are likely to be greatest where children have not been able to access remote education consistently.
 Reading Plus will take place in classrooms with Mr Parker continuing to monitor use and progress remotely.